SMX-LTD/ccm-clj/README.md

 A Clojure (1.6+) interface to Cassandra Cluster Manager (https://github.com/pcmanus/ccm) suitable for use in integration tests and creating arbitrary Cassandra Clusters.
 CCM-clj is courtesy of SMX (http://smxemail.com) where we have been using it for a couple of years to simplify development with Cassandra and Clojure.
-As a JVM library, it is easily used with other languages.
+As a JVM library, it is however easily used with other languages [http://clojure.github.io/clojure/javadoc/].

 ## Current Version